 GUIDED INDEPENDENT LEARNING OPPORTUNITIES

-Directed studies credits (courses numbered 497) are available across all three undergraduate programs (GRS, FNH and APBI).
+Directed studies credits (courses numbered 497) are available across all four undergraduate programs (GRS, FRE, FNH and APBI).
 In directed studies, you will work on a one-to-one basis with a faculty mentor on an academic project.
 The Directed Studies incorporates elements of the Thesis and a Practicum.

 Directed Studies allow for flexibility and for you to delve more deeply in to a topic of interest to you.
 While similar to the Thesis and Essay, Directed Studies do not require a research component.
 Your final report will give you valuable experience with scientific writing — and you may get to hone your public speaking skills with an oral presentation.